cartalyst/stripe/usage/billable/extending.md

 Extending the default models is very easy, we provide handy methods you can utilise with your Entity model.

-Firstly you create your model(s) and this model needs to extend the model you want to "override", here's an example of how to do it:
+Firstly you create your model(s) and this model needs to extend the model you want to "override", here's an example on how to do it:

 ```php
 <?php